Pier 1 Imports Closing All Stores, Going Out Of Business

-Pier 1 imports, with 16 New Jersey stores, is going out of business and closing all stores including e-commerce operations, the company said in a statement.
+Pier 1 imports is going out of business and closing all stores including e-commerce operations, the company said in a statement.

-The company announced plans to run liquidation sales through the end of October once stores can reopen in compliance with COVID-19 restrictions, officials said in a statement.
+The company announced plans to run liquidation sales through the end of October once stores can reopen in compliance with novel coronavirus (COVID-19) restrictions, officials said in a statement.

 Intellectual property will also be sold in the bankruptcy, officials said.